easybuilders/easybuild/docs/Contributing-back.rst

 and which verifies that the bug was indeed fixed.

-Tests not only confirm that the implementation is correct, it also helps to ensure that any future changes will not affect semantics.
+Tests not only confirm that the implementation is correct, it also helps to ensure that any future changes will not break the functionality you contributed.

-.. _contributing_back_review_process_backward_compatibility:
+.. _contributing_review_process_backward_compatibility:

 Backward compatibility
 ~~~~~~~~~~~~~~~~~~~~~~

 **Contributions should retain backward compatibility**, i.e., they should *not*
-make any changes that alter the (default) semantics of the existing code base.
+make any changes that alter the (default) functionality of the existing code base.
 Of course, enhancements to existing code that retain backward compatibility can be made.

 One exception to this rule is *bug fixes*, where the whole point is usually
 to fix functionality that was implemented incorrectly.

 This also applies to existing easyconfig files; for example, the versions
 of dependencies should *not* be altered.
-Adding dependencies that where missing
+Adding dependencies that were missing
 or otherwise enhancing existing easyconfigs (e.g., adding extra extensions,
 enabling additional features, etc.) are usually considered acceptable.

-In any case, changes that break backward compatibility have to be motivated
+Changes that break backward compatibility have to be motivated
 well with technical arguments, and must be approved by the EasyBuild maintainers.

-.. _contributing_back_review_process_code_style:
+.. _contributing_review_process_code_style:

 Code style review
 ~~~~~~~~~~~~~~~~~